avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 """""""""""""""""""""""
 An additional friction force called resistance can be added.
 This force aims to model the added resistance due to the specificity of the terrain on which the avalanche evolves, for example due to forests.
-To add a resistance force, one must provide a resistance shape file in the ``Inputs`` folder and switch the ``simType`` to ``res``, ``entres`` or ``available`` to take this resistance area into account.
+To add a resistance force, one must provide a resistance shapefile in the ``Inputs/RES`` folder and switch the ``simType`` to ``res``, ``entres`` or ``available`` to take this resistance area into account.
 Then, during the simulation, all particles flowing through this resistance area will undergo an extra resistance force.
 More details about how this force is computed and the different parameters chosen